Riley Green discography

-American country music singer Riley Green has released three studio albums, seven extended plays, and nine singles.
+American country music singer Riley Green has released four studio albums, seven extended plays, and nine singles.
 Of his albums, Different 'Round Here and Don't Mind If I Do are certified Gold by the Recording Industry Association of America, with his highest peaking albums being Don't Mind If I Do, which peaked at number seven on the Billboard Top Country Albums chart.
-"Worst Way" was his highest single, reaching number five the Billboard Hot Country Songs chart.
+"Worst Way" and "Don't Mind If I Do" are his highest charting singles, with both reaching number five on the Billboard Hot Country Songs chart.